samyog777/Second_prototype_of_ISA/README.md

 # Second_prototype_of_ISA
-This is the first prototype of ISA.
+This is the Second prototype of ISA.